 Parcel shipping was growing in Austria.
 Perhaps exploding is actually the more accurate term to describe it.
 Just like in most regions this past decade, the number of parcels was increasing at a rapid pace.
-As a consequence, the company’s distribution centre – located in St. Magdalen in Northeast Austria – could no longer keep up with the influx of parcels it had to process on a daily basis.
-That the distribution center had to move somewhere else was inescapable.
+As a consequence, the company’s distribution centre – located in St. Magdalen in north-eastern Austria – could no longer keep up with the influx of parcels it had to process on a daily basis.
+That the distribution centre had to move somewhere else was inescapable.

 The decision was made to move to Weinberg, in Austria’s southernmost state of Carinthia.
 An ideal location in the sense that it is placed between two big cities, Villach and Klagenfurt, and with an easy path to and from the nearest motorway.
 In theory, it appeared to be the perfect solution.

 But one big problem still remained: The distribution centre in Weinberg was also a rather small site within the Austrian postal service.
 Bigger than the previous site, but was it enough?
 Unfortunately not.